BSc Nursing: Career Path

 • To provide students with the knowledge and skills necessary to become competent and compassionate registered nurses.

-• To prepare students for the National Council Licensure Examination for Registered Nurses (NCLEX-RN) and for licensure as a RN.
+• To prepare students for the National Council Licensure Examination for Registered Nurses (NCLEX-RN) and licensure as an RN.

-• To provide students with the ability to think critically and make sound clinical judgments.
+• To give students the ability to think critically and make sound clinical judgments.

-• To prepare students to be effective members of the healthcare team.
+• To prepare students to be influential members of the healthcare team.

 • To instill in students a sense of social responsibility and commitment to promoting the health and well-being of their communities.